 The grounding was 100% my fault.
 We were coming through a very narrow channel – there’s 15 feet of water in the channel, but less than 3 outside it.
-We’ve been through it three times before with no problems, but this time we came through right at low tide.
+We’ve been through it three times before with no problems.
+But this time we came through right at low tide.
 Wind was on the nose, so we were motoring.

 I lost concentration for just a second and dragged our centerboard and rudders in the mud.
 We quickly popped them up and I was able to back off.
 Whew.